AlgoTradingHub/theplatform-book/source/queries.md

 o)
 ```

-Quite common pattern is joining all field conditions with “and” logic, thus a simplified syntax is also supported:
+Quite common pattern is joining all field conditions with "and" logic, thus a simplified syntax is also supported:

 ```o
 o)t:(+:)`a`b`c!(1 2 3;3 4 5;6 7 8);